Dsap5131/checkers/README.md

 2. Update diagrams and design pngs
 3. Instance checking on parameters?
 What is the best practice
 4. Should Move return copies of the Position?
 Is this a vulnerability if not.
+5. Add makefile, just needs pytest
-5. (Optional) Research and implement optional typing for the use of GamePiece
+6. (Optional) Research and implement optional typing for the use of GamePiece
-6. Should typing be done through strings and not imports (this can help with circular imports?)
+7. Should typing be done through strings and not imports (this can help with circular imports?)

 # Project Design